TacticalSpoon331/MaBoizDDoS/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
-Prerequisites

 ### Step 1
 Navigate with terminal into the directory that you want to install MaBoizDDoS in. (e.g. cd Desktop)